mohammed-elbestawy/AWS-ATS-CV-Serverless-Project/STEPS.md

 ---

+<a id="step-16"></a>
 ## Step 16 — ✅ End-to-End Test

+A final check to confirm everything works together, from start to finish.

 1. Opened the ALB DNS name in the browser.
 2. Filled in the form with sample details and generated a CV — got a success message with a download link.